pyani-plus/pyani-plus/CONTRIBUTING.md

 make setup_dev_macos  # macOS
 ```

+This will set up the tool pre-commit as a git pre-commit hook, which will run
+assorted checks including ruff for formatting and style checking.

+This will also install development dependencies like ``pytest`` which we use to run
+our test suite.
+Run the test with ``make test``, or by directly calling pytest if
+you want to modify the arguments to pytest, e.g. ``pytest -v -n auto`` will run with
+multiple worker threads which can be significantly faster on a many-core machine.

 ### Commit message conventions

 `git` commit messages are an important way to manage a readable revision history.
 We use the following conventions: